KailanyAnalytics/KailanyAnalytics/README.md

 **`Data Analyst`**

-Meu nome é Kailany Sampaio, tenho 22 anos e sou natural da Bahia.
-Concluirei a graduação em 2025 no curso de Engenharia da Computação na UNIFAN em Feira de Santana - BA.
+Meu nome é Kailany Sampaio, tenho 23 anos e sou natural da Bahia.
+Graduada no curso de Engenharia da Computação na UNIFAN em Feira de Santana - BA.
 Atualmente, sou mestranda na UEFS em Ciência da Computação (como Aluna Especial).
 Conheci a área da tecnologia e fiquei fascinada.
-Com muitas opções de carreira, me apaixonei pela área de Data Science e também pela programação.
+Com muitas opções de carreira, me apaixonei pela área de Dados e também pela programação.
 Meu objetivo é trabalhar com dados e mostrar como eles são importantes para a tomada de decisões.

 My name is Kailany Sampaio, I am 22 years old and I am from Bahia.
 I will graduate in 2025 in the Computer Engineering course at UNIFAN in Feira de Santana - BA.
 I am currently a master's student at UEFS in Computer Science (as a Special Student).
 I discovered the technology area and was fascinated.
 With many career options, I fell in love with the area of ​​Data Science and also with programming.
 My goal is to work with data and show how important it is for decision making.